-The report found these three red flags put ongoing pressure on small businesses in each of the three countries analysed (Australia, New Zealand and the United Kingdom).
+The report found these three red flags put ongoing pressure on small businesses in each of the three countries analyzed (Australia, New Zealand and the United Kingdom).
 Reducing late payments to affect less than 20 percent of invoices could reduce negative cash flow months by up to 19 percent for some businesses.

-To minimise and counteract cash flow red flags, the report makes several recommendations, which include adoption of new payment options for faster payment and working with their accountant or bookkeeper to stay on top of rising costs and smoothing out expenses.
+To minimize and counteract cash flow red flags, the report makes several recommendations, which include adoption of new payment options for faster payment and working with their accountant or bookkeeper to stay on top of rising costs and smoothing out expenses.